 Meet Our Therapists

-Megan Kramp, PT, DPT
+Megan Spain, PT, DPT

 Hi!
 I'm Megan, and I earned my Doctorate in Physical Therapy from the University of Wisconsin La Crosse (2012).
 Since then, I have worked in a hospital setting, on a hospital based intensive rehab unit, and in an outpatient clinic.